 10 Ways the Library is Enriching Our Community

 There are many ways the library enriches our community and provides residents of all ages a library experience inside or outside of our buildings’ walls.
-I have highlighted ten ways the library works to make our community exceptional.
+For National Library Week, I have highlighted ten ways the library works to make our community exceptional.

 1. Assisting residents in scheduling their COVID vaccine.